bitshares/ledger-app-bitshares/README.md

 ## Building and installing the app

-If you are installing the app from this repository, you will need a development environment to support compiling the app and loading onto your Ledger Nano S device.
+If you are installing the app from this repository (not recommended for regular users, who should instead install the app on their device through [LedgerLive](https://www.ledger.com/ledger-live)), you will need a development environment that supports cross-compiling to the embedded ARM architecture of the Nano device.
+This environment can be configured in a virtual machine created with Vagrant, as described below.

+Note that the following build environment assumes Firmware version 1.6.x is installed on you Ledger Nano.

-### Configuring Ledger build environment with Ledger-Vagrant
+#### Configuring Ledger build environment with Ledger-Vagrant

-A ready-to-use build environment hosted in a virtual machine is available via [christophersanborn/ledger-vagrant](https://github.com/christophersanborn/ledger-vagrant).
+A ready-to-use build environment configured in a virtual machine is available via [christophersanborn/ledger-vagrant](https://github.com/christophersanborn/ledger-vagrant).
 This pre-configured VM-based environment saves you the trouble of needing to configure the cross-compiling tools for building apps for the Ledger Nano.
-To use it, you will need [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org) on your build machine.
+To use it, you will need [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org) installed on your build machine.
 Then run the following:

 ```
 git clone https://github.com/christophersanborn/ledger-vagrant